-Although California isn't exactly leagues away from Tempe, AZ, it was still my first official road trip alone, where I wasn't going to see family or friends.
-I went just because I've wanted to go to the beach for two years now.
-The fact that no one could go with me wasn't going to stop me.
+Although California isn’t exactly leagues away from Tempe, AZ, it was still my first official road trip alone.
+To be more specific, a road trip where I wasn’t going to see family or friends.
+I went just because I had wanted to go to the beach for two years.
+The fact that no one could go with me wasn’t going to stop me.
 This is my year of traveling, not my year of staying home because no one else has the same schedule as me.

 So, on August 11th, 2014, I set out on my first solo trip.

 This 5-hour drive wasn’t the painful 18-hour road trip to Houston that I’ve done four times before, but still a solo drive nonetheless.
 The first night, I did have some family in Riverside let me stay over so I wouldn’t have to leave at the crack of dawn on Tuesday to enjoy some time at the beach before check-in at the hotel.

 That is one amazing thing about my very large Mexican family: it doesn’t matter if you only see each other once a year, or sometimes even less than that, you’re always considered family, and the door is always open.
 This was a lovely pit-stop, but more important epiphanies happened throughout the rest of the trip.